martn2023/chess-insights-applied-ML/README.md

 - castling status

 ### 4. Statistical Modeling
+**Placeholder**, as the analysis can only come after data is processed
 ### 5. Insights
+**Placeholder**, as the insights can only come after a formal and varied analysis

 # III.
 Tradeoffs and Rationale
 ## A. SQLite vs. Postgres